Driver improvement courses privacy notice

-In the course of arranging for you to book onto a driver improvement course we collect the following personal and personal sensitive information:
+When you book onto a driver education course, we collect the following personal and personal sensitive information:

-- contact details (for example, name, postal address, telephone number and email address)
+- your contact details (e.g. name, postal address, telephone number and email address)

-- proof of your identity (for example, date of birth)
+- proof of your identity (e.g. date of birth)

-- proof of your validity to drive a vehicle (for example, driving licence number and type of driving licence such as EU, UK or other)
+- proof of your validity to drive a vehicle (e.g. driving licence number and type of driving licence such as EU, UK or other)

-- which course you will undertake.
-For example, the course date as well as the type of Driver Improvement course (such as the National Speed Awareness Course, What's Driving Us Course, Rider Intervention Developing Experience Course, National Motorway Awareness Course and Safe and Considerate Driving (SCD)
+- which course you will undertake, including the course date as well as the type of driver improvement course (such as the National Speed Awareness Course, National Motorway Awareness Course, What’s Driving Us Course, Rider Intervention Developing Experience Course or Safe and Considerate Driving Course)

 - financial information to make a payment for the service to be provided.
 Payment can be made by a cheque or postal order information.
 Card payments can also be taken online (via a third party – ‘Pay360’, who are part of ‘Capita’) or over a secure telephone line (via ‘KeyIVR’, with a third party) however no personal details will be collected by our staff.
 Payments made in person with Kent County Council cashiers will be taken using a card machine.
 The cashiers will retain the last four digits of the credit or debit card number used for payment.
 You can also read Pay360/Capita privacy notice and KeyIVR’s privacy notice.